 This is a sponsored post written by me on behalf of Green Works.
 All opinions are 100% mine.

-With Earth day just past and spring all around us, it’s the perfect time to celebrate by getting the kids involved in planting their own mini-gardens.
+With Earth day coming up and spring all around us, it’s the perfect time to celebrate by getting the kids involved in planting their own mini-gardens.
 Every year we let the kids pick out a number of easy to care for plants and flowers to forage their own mini-gardens.
-This year we decided to do it potted instead… and not just any ol’ ugly pot, but to turn some of our favorite pencil holders, lanterns and buckets into the perfect pots for spring gardening.
+This year we decided to do it potted instead and not just any ol’ ugly pot, but to turn some of our favorite pencil holders, lanterns and buckets into the perfect pots for spring gardening.

-In reality just about anything can be turned into a planting pot and letting the kids pick out their own has added a new layer of fun to our spring planting.
+In reality just about anything can be turned into a pot and letting the kids pick out theirs has added a new layer of fun to our Earth Day planting.

 We’ve partnered with Green Works for this planting project because planting with the kids is all fun and games until mom has to clean up ALL THAT DIRT!
 With Green Works wipes & spray I can still feel good about loving the earth AND… cleaning up the dirt.